 What exactly is this trend that everyone is talking about, and—more importantly—how does it affect your organization?
-In this post, we’ll explore what The Great Resignation is and ways you can mitigate its impact on your own workforce through meaningful employee recognition efforts.
+In this post, we’ll explore what The Great Resignation is and ways you can mitigate its impact on your own workforce through meaningful employee recognition programs and efforts.

 Additionally, we hosted a webinar on July 28th outlining some of the awesome research below (and continued in our new eBook, "Retaining Top Talent is Your Top Priority").
-In the webinar, we'll share more context around The Great Resignation research and must-know stats, and check in with Blueboard client Elizabeth Fierman, VP of People at Robin Powered.
+In the webinar, we'll share more context around The Great Resignation of 2021 research and must-know stats, and check in with Blueboard client Elizabeth Fierman, VP of People at Robin Powered.
 She'll share how Blueboard powers her employee recognition platform and is a critical tool for building a more positive company culture and improved employee retention rates.

 A recent study from Microsoft found that 41% of employees are considering resigning from their jobs in 2021—compared to 15% voluntary turnover rates pre-pandemic—and the actual “quit rate” is four million people per month, which is the highest we’ve ever seen.
-Many factors are leading to this wave of resignations:
+Many factors are leading to this wave of employee resignations:

 1) A desire for flexibility and autonomy.

 During COVID-19, employees had a taste for what it was like to be 100% remote.
 Many loved this newfound autonomy, which is why 65% of employees want to stay remote post-pandemic, while 33% would prefer a hybrid workplace.